joshlay/tuned-amdgpu/README.md

 Takes a list of existing `tuned` profiles and creates new ones based on them.
 These new profiles include AMDGPU power/clock parameters

+_Warning_: Only tested with RX6000 series GPUs, Navi or older may not work properly.

 ## Profiles

 An example of the output/provided profiles follow